Azure/k8s-infra/spec/type_references_and_ownership.md

 include the name of the owner in the `dependsOn` field.

 ### What happens if an owning resource is deleted and immediately recreated?
 Kubernetes garbage collection is based on object `uid`'s.
-As discussed above we bind to that `uid` on dependent resource creation.
+As discussed above, we bind to that `uid` on dependent resource creation.
 If a resource is deleted and then recreated Kubernetes will still understand that the new resource is fundamentally different than the old resource and garbage collection will happen as expected.
 The result will be that there is a new owning resource but all of its dependent resources were